HelenaLC/SpatialData/README.md

 - Specs for shapes, polygons and table generally follow the spatialdata [design doc][]
 - Design document for [AnnData<>SCE][] integration

+## Qs
+- What happens to circle _shapes_ when scaling by, e.g., `(1,2)`?
+  Is there an ellipse shape type or is this stored as a polygon?
+- Are entities always matching between elements?
+I.e., is the first
+  image/labels/shapes/points entity from the same sample, or
+  is there something like a sample identifier stored somewhere?

 ## NOTEs

 - Presumably should split into separate packages in the long run,